10 Dividend ETFs to Buy for a Diversified Portfolio

 - Expense ratio: 0.05%

 Although the prospectus states that the ETF invests in companies of all sizes, it is considered a foreign large-cap blend fund.
-The median market cap is $25 billion, with large caps making up more than two-thirds of the portfolio; small caps account for just 6% of assets.
+The median market cap is $28 billion, with large caps making up more than two-thirds of the portfolio; small caps account for just 6% of assets.
 The top holdings are mega-cap European dividend stocks including Nestle (NSRGY) and Roche Holdings (RHHBY).
-That concentration in blue-chip dividend payers gives the fund a yield of more than 3%, which puts similarly constructed U.S. dividend ETFs to shame.
+That concentration in blue-chip dividend payers gives the fund a yield of 2.6%, which is better than similarly constructed U.S. dividend ETFs.

 Owning VEA in combination with FNDE is an inexpensive way to cover the developed and emerging markets outside the U.S. For instance: A $7,500 investment in VEA combined with $2,500 in FNDE would result in annual fees of just $13.50.

 - Type: Small-cap value